Hi everyone! Very excited and happy to announce Sword Legends

 - Minimal story + environmental storytelling

-So, we want more combat and less puzzles.
-Most of our design direction revolves around how we can make combat and mobility interesting.
-The first Zelda is a great example of this…there wasn’t really a lot of puzzle solving, and I would argue that it was more about the combat in the game.
+I think this game is actually more like Zelda 1 than anything else.
+In Zelda 1, there wasn’t really a lot of puzzle solving, and I would argue that gameplay was centered more around combat.
 Dark Souls was the same way – the combat system was really deep and allowed for some very interesting situations.
-Second, we are hand-crafting an open game world.
+That being said, most of the design direction for Sword Legends revolves around how to make combat and mobility interesting.
+Second, I am hand-crafting an open game world.
 That means going where you want right from the start and doing the dungeons in any order.
-Procedural level generation is a big thing these days, but we want to be intentional about the environment design.
-We want the world of Sword Legends - the dungeons, the monsters, the secret nooks and crannies - to be something that people will remember.
-I can still remember almost everything about the Link to the Past world map, and my hope is that we can create a game world that will resonate in people’s minds after they have completed the game.
-Last, we are looking to have very minimal story.
-It's not that story is a bad thing in games, but we kind of miss the days when you hit the start button, get thrown into the game world, and then…well, you're on your own.
-I think Super Metroid is a perfect example of this: brief opening cinematic --> baby Metroid gets kidnapped --> go.
-The rest is just figuring things out on your own and getting some implied story through the environments you explore.
-We have a story in mind for Sword Legends, but it's not super heavy at the moment, and we'll probably tweak it as we go.Status
+Procedural level generation is out, because I want to be intentional about the environment design.
+I want the world of Sword Legends - the dungeons, the monsters, the secret nooks and crannies - to be something that people will remember.
+I can still remember almost everything about the Link to the Past world map, and my hope is that I can create a game world that will resonate in people’s minds after they have completed the game.
+Last, there's going to be very minimal story.
+It's not that story is a bad thing, but I kind of miss the days when you hit the start button, get thrown into the game world, and then you're on your own.
+I think Super Metroid was a perfect example of this: brief opening cinematic --> baby Metroid gets kidnapped --> exploring an alien planet.
+The rest is just figuring things out on your own and getting some implied story through the environments.
+There's definitely a story for Sword Legends, but it's not super heavy at the moment, and I'll probably tweak it as the game progresses.